-A thin strip of an island in the Gulf of Mexico, Galveston is big sister Houston's beach playground—a year-round coastal destination just 50 mi away.
+A thin strip of an island in the Gulf of Mexico, Galveston is the beach playground of big sister Houston—a year-round coastal destination just 50 miles away.
 Many of the first public buildings in Texas, including a post office, bank, and hotel, were built here, but most were destroyed in the Great Storm of 1900.
 Those that endured have been well preserved, and the Victorian character of the Strand shopping district and the neighborhood surrounding Broadway is still evident.
 On the Galveston Bay side of the island (northeast), quaint shops and cafés in old buildings are near the Seaport Museum, harbor-front eateries, and the cruise-ship terminal.
 On the Gulf of Mexico side (southwest), resorts and restaurants line coastal Seawall Boulevard.
 The 17-foot-high seawall abuts a long ribbon of sand and provides a place for rollerblading, bicycling, and going on the occasional surrey ride.

 Galveston is a port of embarkation for cruises on western Caribbean itineraries; some Panama Canal cruises leave from here as well.
 It's an especially popular port of embarkation for people in the Southeast who don't wish to fly to their cruise.
 Carnival, Royal Caribbean, Celebrity, and Princess have made Galveston their home port.